-SCEs.
-In line with the higher debt leverage, capital expenditure at SOEs/SCEs was higher than at all corporates (Graph 2.2.19) relative to both operating profit and sales.
-This should have translated into higher profitability of SOEs/SCEs compared to all corporates.
-Instead, available financing has been channelled to unproductive investments - i.e. less profitable (or loss-making) non-core activities as evidenced by the higher proportion of non-core assets on the balance sheet of SOEs/SCEs compared to private peers (Graph 2.2.18).
-As these investments are less profitable than the core activities of the parent company, the overall profitability (ROE) is negatively affected through the impairments of these non-core assets.
-The highest level of non-core investment of SOEs/SCEs is in financial and insurance activities, which includes financial holding companies, in professional, scientific and technical activities, and in consumer staples and retail.
+Soft budget constraints combined with a limited strategic and financial management capacity distorted resource allocation and negatively affected the profitability of State-owned enterprises/ State-controlled enterprises.
+In line with the higher debt leverage, capital expenditure State-owned enterprises/State-controlled enterprises was higher than at all corporates (Graph 2.2.19) both relative to operating profit and sales.
+This should have translated into higher profitability of State-owned enterprises/Statecontrolled enterprises compared to all corporates.
+Instead, available financing has been channelled to unproductive investments - i.e. less profitable (or loss-making) non-core activities as evident by the relatively higher share of non-core assets on the balance sheet of State-owned enterprises/Statecontrolled enterprises compared to private peers (Graph 2.2.18).
+(41) As these investments are less profitable than the core activities of the parent company, the overall profitability (return on equity) is negatively affected through impairments of these non-core assets.
+The highest level of noncore investment of State-owned enterprises/Statecontrolled enterprises is in the financial and insurance activities, which includes financial holding companies, in professional, scientific and technical activities, and in consumer staples and retail.

-Graph 2.2.18: Other fixed assets of SOEs/ SCEs and foreignowned companies relative to domestic privately owned companies (as % of total assets), 2004-2013 average
+Graph 2.2.18: Other fixed assets of State-owned enterprises/ State-controlled enterprises and foreign-owned companies relative to domestic private owned companies (as % of total assets), 2004-2013 average